-The Divisions listed below will be used at the County and State level of competition, except those noted as "County Level Only".
+The Divisions listed below will be used at the County and State level of competition.
 Any dog exhibited at the County Show is eligible to compete at the State Fair regardless of county placing.
 Pre-registration is required for State Fair (see exhibit terms and conditions).

-- A 4-H member may not repeat any of the Level A or 1B obedience classes with the same dog - A 4-H member may not move back to a lower class than the one they were entered in previous years with the same dog.
+• A 4-H member may not repeat any of the Level A or 1B obedience classes with the same dog

+• A 4-H member may not move back to a lower class than the one they were entered in previous years with the same dog.